 - Riot Fest participates in and donates to the community’s annual bike drive that promotes health and positive actions in the community.
-Also donated supplies to and participated in the Bike the Boulevard event last summer.
+Also donated supplies to and participated in the Bike the Boulevard event in the summer of 2022.

 Community Youth + Sports Highlights

 - Partnered with the Chicago Fire FC to bring their “Soccer in the Community” program to local youth free of charge to Douglass Park + North Lawndale residents.